kgdunn/pid-book/process-monitoring/process-monitoring.rst

 It is the |Cpk| value that is requested by your customer.
 Values of 1.3 are usually a minimum requirement, while 1.67 and higher are requested for safety and other critical applications.
 A value of |Cpk| :math:`\geq 2.0` is termed a six-sigma process, because the distance from the current operating point, |xdb|, to the closest specification is at least :math:`6\sigma` units.

-You will calculate in the assignment that a shift of :math:`1.5\sigma` from process center will introduce only 3.4 defects per million.
+You can calculate that a shift of :math:`1.5\sigma` from process center will introduce only 3.4 defects per million.
 This shift would reduce your |Cpk| from 2.0 to 1.5.

 ..
 Note:: It must be emphasized that |Cpk| and C\ :sub:`p` numbers are only useful for a process which is stable.
 Furthermore the assumptions of normally distributed samples is also required to interpret the |Cpk| results.